vektra/mockery/docs/template-matryer.md

     }
     ```

-Moq-style mocks are far simpler, and probably more intuitive, than mockery-style mocks.
+Moq-style mocks are far simpler, and probably more intuitive, than testify-style mocks.
 All that's needed is to define the function that will be run when the mock's method is called.

 ## `template-data`